Using RxInfer to perform Bayesian regression

 This notebook is a very limited introduction to the capabilities of RxInfer.
 We look at a simple linear regression problem and we make use of some synthetic data.
 In this problem our need is to estimate the parameters of a linear regression problem making use of Bayesian regression and RxInfer.
 We also compare the estimated values to the true values of the parameters from the data generation process.

-The x values are the heights of a male cohort measured in centimeters, and the y values are the associated weights in kilograms.
+The s values (‘states’) are the heights of a male cohort measured in centimeters, and the y values are the associated observed weights in kilograms.
 We assume that the measurement/observation noise is known.

 More formally:

-The data set consists of \(N\) pairs of covariates and observations
+The data set consists of \(N\) pairs of covariates (albeit scalars) and observations

 We therefor have a set of observations \(\mathcal{D} = \{y_1, y_2, ..., y_{\texttt{D}} \}\) that are realizations of the random variables \(\mathbf{Y} = [Y_1, Y_2, ..., Y_{\texttt{D}}]^T \sim p(\mathbf y)\).

-We model the weight \(y_n\in\mathbb{R}\) as a normal distribution and treat \(x_n\) as a fixed hyperparameter:
+We model the weight \(y_n\in\mathbb{R}\) as a normal distribution and treat \(s_n\) as a fixed hyperparameter:

 where \(\sigma^2_V = 1\).